Please consult our past grantee list for examples of the range of initiatives we support.

 In 1250 words or less, describe your programming plans for the next three years and foreground the unified curatorial vision of your program.
 If you are applying for multiple projects or a series of programs by different curators, highlight each curator’s work and future projects.
 If you don’t have a full three-year plan, that’s okay.
 Make sure to include at least one year of planned future programming.
 You may also include past projects from the previous year if they help illustrate your future direction.

 Clearly differentiate between past, confirmed, and pending projects.
-"Confirmed" artists or partners are those with formal agreements, while "pending" refers to artists or partners with whom you’ve had conversations and who have agreed to be part of the project but have not yet finalized their involvement.
+"Confirmed" artists or partners are those with formal agreements, while "pending" refers to artists or partners who may have not yet formalized their involvement but with whom you’ve had conversations and who have agreed to be part of the project.

 Please address each of the following questions: